HEX Minutes 10/24/2024October 24, 2024

 Next slide, please.

-Shown here is a snip from the minutes of the Board of County
+Shown here is a snip from the minutes of the Board of County Commissioners meeting

-in 1986.
+which approved the existing variance back in 1986.
 You'll note that the approval was unanimous,

-demonstrating that each of the commissioners concluded back then
+demonstrating that each of the commissioners concluded back then that the criteria for granting the

-request before you today reduces the amount of encroachment
+variance were met.
+Again, the request before you today reduces the amount of encroachment

 approved back in 1986.